xtorrentgorjon/docker-confluence/README.md

 # docker-confluence
-An Atlassian Confluence installation in a docker container which does actually work.
+An Atlassian Confluence installation in a docker container which _**does actually work**_.

 ## Setup

 Clone repository.
 Open Dockerfile and edit CONFLUENCE_VERSION to point to latest available.
-If you need a previous version (this was tested using 6.10), it can be that the URL is changed.
-Alternatively, you can just download the binary and change the ADD command to use your own binary file in your repository.
+If you need a previous version (this was tested using 6.10), it can be that the URL needs to be changed (e.g. Atlassian using different URL path for old versions).
+Alternatively, you can just download the binary and change the ADD command to point to your own binary file in your local machine.

 ## response.varfile